Few German Mothers Go Back To Work Full Time. These Are The Challenges They Face

 That slow start was also due to slow change in German laws, says Barbara John, the CEO of Der Paritätische, a private social welfare organization.

-Before 1977, "It wasn't allowed," she says, for German women to work outside the home without their husbands' permission.
+Before 1977, "it wasn't allowed," she says, for German women to work outside the home without their husbands' permission.
 Legislative change that year provided gender equality in marriage and, at last, ended spousal permission for women to work.

-Still, the "wage penalty" is largest for German mothers compared to those in four other European countries included in a recent study.
-After 10 years, the study found, a German mother earns 61% less than she did a year before giving birth, because many mothers opt to work part-time or quit working after their children are born.
-(A 2015 study of more than 19,000 German mothers found that 18% returned to work full-time at their previous employer after taking maternity leave, and 20% returned to work part-time.
+Still, the "wage penalty" is largest for German mothers compared with those in four other European countries included in a recent study.
+After 10 years, the study found, a German mother earns 61% less than she did a year before giving birth, because many mothers work part time or quit working after their children are born.
+(A 2015 study of more than 19,000 German mothers found that 18% returned to work full time at their previous employer after taking maternity leave, and 20% returned to work part time.
 Thirteen percent switched to a new employer).

 "It's really unfair because it keeps women far from the job market," says Annet Richter, a Berlin resident who grew up in East Germany, where women were expected to work after giving birth.
 Children went to state-run kindergartens.
-She only learned about raven mothers after East and West Germany reunified in 1990.
+She learned about raven mothers only after East Germany and West Germany reunified in 1990.

 Gudrun Westerman, an accountant in Berlin, says she couldn't worry about being name-called after her son was born.
 Her husband is an actor without a steady income.

-"I was never thinking about someone calling me a raven mother because my husband had no job that would have allowed me to stay at home," she says.
+"I was never thinking about someone calling me a raven mother, because my husband had no job that would have allowed me to stay at home," she says.

-Another way to ignore the raven mother label: opting not to have children.
+Another way to ignore the raven mother label: not having children.
 Germany's birthrate fell and remained low in recent decades, but has been rising again.

-Some credit von der Leyen — the new European Commission head, who trained as a medical doctor and is the mother of seven children — with helping reverse the low birthrate trend.
-When she was appointed Germany's minister of family affairs in 2005, she instituted new policies, including better childcare for younger children and parental leave for dads.
+Some credit von der Leyen — the new European Commission head, who trained as a medical doctor and is the mother of seven children — with helping reverse the low-birthrate trend.
+When she was appointed Germany's minister of family affairs in 2005, she instituted new policies, including better child care for younger children and parental leave for dads.

 Despite individual successes, public opinion takes time to change, says Allmendinger.
 And many feel von der Leyen's ability to have a successful career and a large family is in part because of privilege.

-"How can you show off your kids, how can you even dare to do it," says Allmendinger, repeating critics' complaints, "because you have money and you can buy your nurses and childcare facilities, but we can't.
+"How can you show off your kids?
+How can you even dare to do it?" says Allmendinger, repeating critics' complaints.
+"Because you have money and you can buy your nurses and child care facilities, but we can't.
 In Germany, you still can't win."

 And neither can the raven, she says: "Look it up."

 Ravens are wonderful birds, she insists.
-They are clever — and they are fierce mothers, too.
+They are clever — and they are fierce mothers too.

 Anna Noryskiewicz contributed to this story.